kotita49/flickr-React/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Run npm install at the root of your directory.
-You will need to create .env file in the project root folder, enter your REACT_APP_API_KEY="your-api key"  which you can obtain from [here](https://www.flickr.com/services/api/keys).
+You will need to create .env file in the project root folder, enter your REACT_APP_API_KEY="your-api-key"  which you can obtain from [here](https://www.flickr.com/services/api/keys).
+Cd to flickr-app, then:

-### npm start
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.